SystemsApproach/sdn/netvirt.rst

 ASIC, and for this reason there have also been implementations of gateways that leverage such switching hardware.
-One example, which took advantage of the VXLAN implementations on many top-of-rack switches, is described in a paper by Davie, *et. al.*
+One example, which took advantage of the VXLAN implementations on many top-of-rack switches, is described in a paper by Davie, *et al.*

 .. _reading_OVSDB:
 .. admonition:: Further Reading

-   B. Davie, et. al. `A Database Approach to SDN Control Plane Design <https://dl.acm.org/doi/10.1145/3041027.3041030>`__.
+   B. Davie, et al. `A Database Approach to SDN Control Plane Design <https://dl.acm.org/doi/10.1145/3041027.3041030>`__.
    Computer Communications Review, January 2017.